London

 London has six airports, but Heathrow (25 km west) and City Airport (10 km east) handle long-haul and European flights.
 Transfer to centre varies by mode.

-Heathrow Express (direct train to Paddington): 15 minutes, 25 £ per person, departures every 15 minutes.
+Heathrow Express (direct train to Paddington): 15 minutes, 25 £ per person, every 15 minutes.
 Handy if your hotel is in Mayfair, Knightsbridge or Kensington.
-Add 10 to 15 minutes by taxi from Paddington (15 to 20 £).
+Add 10 to 15 minutes taxi from Paddington (15 to 20 £).

-ModeDuréePrixConfortOur verdict
+ModeDurationPriceComfortOur verdict

-Heathrow Express + taxi30-40 min40-45 £/persMoyenPratique si hôtel proche Paddington
+Heathrow Express + taxi30-40 min40-45 £/persMediumHandy if hotel near Paddington

-Uber Black50-90 min50-70 £ÉlevéBon rapport qualité-prix
+Uber Black50-90 min50-70 £HighGood value

 Our 10 selected addresses

-Here is the final shortlist, classed by typology:
+Here is the final shortlist, by type:

 Historic palaces : The Dorchester (Park Lane, British elegance, survived the Blitz), The Savoy (Strand, cocktail inventor, art of English receiving), The Peninsula London (Belgravia, Hong Kong polish, three signed restaurants).